AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetimes.rst

 What is a Lifetime?
 ---------------------

-- The span of code during which a reference is valid
+- Span of code during which a reference is valid

 .. code:: rust
   :number-lines: 1